svenwal/gaszaehler-home-assistant-esphome/README.md

 ## Home Assistant

 If you don't have a running installation of Home Assistant you will need some hardware to run it on.
 There are many options [as described on this page](https://www.home-assistant.io/installation/) but be aware it should be a 24/7 running machine so most people are either running it on a Raspberry Pi or a NUC.
-I am running it on a Raspberry Pi 3 (and will upgrade to a 4 the moment they get back to normal prices).
+I am running it on a Raspberry Pi 4.

 ## The sensor

 The sensor is based on a ES2866 board which you can get from many source incl.
 Amazon.
-Be aware there are many, many replicas in the market, I personally have chosen [this D1 Mini](https://www.amazon.de/dp/B0754N794H?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+Be aware there are many, many replicas available in the wild, I personally have chosen [this D1 Mini](https://www.amazon.de/dp/B0754N794H?psc=1&ref=ppx_yo2ov_dt_b_product_details).

-Next to this you need a so called reed sensor which is going to react on the actual gas meter which has an electromagnet inside.
+Second you need a so called reed sensor which is going to react on the actual gas meter which has an electromagnet inside.
+You get them for a few cents from Amazon as well.

 Next you need an USB power source (USB micro if you choose the same D1 Mini as I did).

 Finally some short electronic cables and a soldering iron.

-So the costs of the ESP8266 and the reed sensor are below 10€ in total.
+The costs of the ESP8266 and the reed sensor are below 10€ in total.

 ## Optional: a nice case